rlugojr/linkurious-enterprise-manual/en/style/tooltip.md

  We can see the different properties of the nodes of our visualization.
 By default all the properties are ```on``` and are thus displayed.
 In the bottom of the screen, it is possible to do the same with the edges.

-We can turn off the properties you do not want to display.
+We can turn off the properties we do not want to display.